danieljacobarcher/calendar/README.md

   - The double calendar adds the `preset` key to the format object for formatting the preset dates in the preset dropdown
 - same_day_range
   - Allow a range selection of a single day
+- preset_left
+  - The preset button is left-aligned, default is false.

 ---